Mission and Identity Programs at Xavier

 In conjunction with the National Conference, the Workshop is for senior administrators from each member university or college of the Network of Christian universities.

 Representatives from the Network colleges and universities meet to consider a significant issue of faith and learning, exchange ideas and practices regarding their mission, and foster the whole range of Network programs and activities.

 Each February, this gathering addresses themes relevant to faculty in Jesuit higher education.

 To see a list of Xavier Delegates, click here.

-Delegates from the 12 AJCU Heartland-Delta institutions assemble every three or four years to critically examine issues in Jesuit education.
+Delegates from the 12 AJCU Heartland-Delta institutions assemble every 3-5 years to critically examine issues in Jesuit education.
 The most recent was held at Xavier University in May 2010, click here.

 Coordinated through Holy Cross University, this 10-day trip to Spain and Rome follows in the footsteps of Ignatius Loyola.